turingschool-examples/romcom/src/pseudocode.md

   - When a user clicks the "Home" button, the "Show New Random Cover" and "Save Cover" buttons should be visible again -->

+# Pseudocode Iteration-2

+## Make the form active to user input

+- on each text box we need an event listener that recives input

+* we'll need to "push" each entry to their respective array

+- save user input

+* Make My Book Button is the button that will save user input
+* Change back to the main home view
+  - hide the form view again
+* Use newly created cover object